 You will be challenged to think about creative solutions to complex problems, enhance your interpretation and data analysis skills, improve your ability to communicate information and defend ideas.
 You will also develop your understanding of legal, economic and social elements affecting the area of drug discovery and development.

 The course will follow a blended learning approach.
 All tutorials, seminars, debates, discussions, data analysis sessions, laboratory sessions, oral/poster presentations and computer-based learning activities will be delivered face-to-face on campus.
-However, traditional lectures may be delivered via pre-recorded screencasts that offer you flexible access and the ability to study it at your own pace.
+However, traditional lecture content will often be delivered via pre-recorded screencasts that enables flexible access and the ability to study it at your own pace.